 Serve on the side of:

 - Chicken: With seasoned, coated in almond flour and crispy almond crusted chicken or healthy fried chicken for a nice balance.
-Steamed veggies will also pair nicely with spicy saucy chicken curry served over plain rice.
+Steamed veggies will also pair nicely with spicy saucy yellow chicken curry served over plain rice.

-- Beef & lamb: Try freshly cooked veggies with sirloin tip roast, air fryer lamb chops, or boneless leg of lamb roast.
+- Beef & lamb: Try freshly cooked veggies with sirloin tip roast, air fryer lamb chops, or boneless leg of lamb recipe.

 Store: Once cooled completely, these will keep in the fridge for up to 5 days in an airtight container.
 You can also freeze them for up to 2 months.
 Upon thawing, however, you may find them very mushy.